Food Services Internship

 Throughout the summer, Food Services Interns will grow more familiar with God's love for them, discover deeper truths about God's character, and leave with with more awe of His power and presence.
 Camp Bighorn intentionally creates a healthy, Christ-centered community where meaningful relationships can be formed.

-Food Services Interns will be challenged to grow through the passing of responsibilities and develop humility as they learn to serve people joyfully.
-Through this, we pray that interns will be be encouraged and equipped to advance God's Kingdom for a lifetime.
+Interns will also be challenged to grow through the passing of responsibility.
+This is an opportunity to develop humility and learn to serve joyfully in any circumstance.
+By this, we pray that you will leave encouraged and equipped to advance God's Kingdom for a lifetime.

-1. Read everything in your application and answer every question thoroughly.
+1. Read the application and answer everything thoroughly.

-6. Prepare for a phone interview, which will be scheduled 1-2 weeks after your application is submitted.
+4. Prepare for a phone interview, to be scheduled 1-2 weeks after your application is submitted.